Info for Current Students

 All students must discuss travel plans with their advisor before their trip.
 The department provides limited funds for graduate student travel.
 In most instances, the department contribution will only cover a portion of your expenses, so your advisor needs to be willing to pay for some or all your travel expenses.
 It is your responsibility to make sure your advisor agrees to this before you spend your money.

-Conference related expenses are reimbursed after you attend the conference, never before.
-This includes conference registration.
+Conference related expenses, if you pay out-of-pocket, are reimbursed after you attend the conference, not before, and this includes conference registration, airfare, and hotel charges.

-Important detail to remember for all reimbursements: Keep all ORIGINAL receipts for expenses reimbursement.
+Keep all ORIGINAL receipts for travel expense reimbursement.

-You can purchase your ticket with a travel advance form (F-2) by booking your airline reservation with one of the University travel agents, usually Town and Country Travel at (585) 381-2850.
+You can purchase your ticket with a travel advance form (F-2) by booking your airline reservation with the University travel agent, Town and Country Travel at (585) 381-2850.

 - Full legal name (must match government issued photo ID you will provide when entering security at the airport)